go-nunu/nunu-layout-advanced/README.md

 This command will compile your `wire.go` file and generate the required dependencies.

-## Contributing
+## Contribution

 If you find any issues or have any improvement suggestions, please feel free to raise an issue or submit a pull request.
-We welcome your contributions!
+Your contributions are highly appreciated!

 ## License

-Nunu is released under the MIT license.
-See [LICENSE](LICENSE) for more information.
+Nunu is released under the MIT License.
+See the [LICENSE](LICENSE) file for more information.